pranitsh/Espanso-Edit/README.md

 # Espanso-Edit
-Allows modifying espanso matches
+Simply put, allows quick modifying of espanso matches

-Modify through the use of guis.
+However, it allows this through the use of guis!

-Possibly an espanso gui in the make...
+With about twice the number of lines (200 or so), this could become an espanso gui in the make.
 I'll update this soon as soon as I get some time.

+I'd appreciate any watches or favorite!